Habibollah Hedayat: Honors and awards

 Hedayat's pioneering work in nutrition sciences over the past 50 years, inspired by his humanistic values and views, has been recognized by the Iranian academic community, industry and governmental organizations as well as international food and nutrition authorities.
 A significant number of Iran's current leaders in nutrition and food sciences are alumni of the college he established, the College of Nutrition Sciences and Food Chemistry.
 In 2005, Hedayat was elected as a member of the distinguished faculty of the College of Food Technology of Scientific Research Unit, part of Islamic Azad University.
 In 2006, Dr. Hedayat (together with Shahab Vaez-Zadeh) was officially recognized for his pioneering work in nutrition and food science by all sectors of the Iranian society including Ayatollah Hashemi Rafsanjani, former president and chairman the Expediency Discernment Council of Iran.
 Dr. Hedayat's lasting legacy is manifested by the "Dr. Hedayat Award", the highest award in Iran bestowed annually by the Iranian Food Science and Technology Association (chairman: Seyed Mohammad Hosseini) to the most achieved Iranian persons or institutions in the field of nutrition and food science.
 In 2008, dozens of his former students gathered together with him in Los Angeles to celebrate with him his myriad lifetime achievements.

-Family life

-Hedayat has three sons.
-Iraj Roland, M.S. in Computer Sciences from University of Uppsala/Sweden, worked as an engineer at Ericsson before running his own business as a specialist in the design of computer networks, especially for the healthcare sector.
-He lives in Stockholm, Sweden.
-Parviz Jean-Pierre, M.A. in economics from University of Heidelberg/Germany, worked at the investment and private banking for twelve years (Dominick & Dominick Inc., Prudential-Bache International Ltd. and Dresdner Bank AG) before functioning as a member of the management/executive board and COO at Hansa Group AG/Germany.
-He is currently managing director at HEDCO e.K., an international trading and consulting company in Düsseldorf, Germany.
-Dariush Christian, Ph.D. in electrical engineering from University of Nice-Sophia Antipolis/France, a specialist in electronic physics, worked as an R & D Engineer at Texas Instruments France (Villeneuve-Loubet), ATMEL France (Rousset), and is now functioning as head of Fraunhofer ENAS Department Advanced System Engineering – Paderborn/Germany.